Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Transition to the Field's Momentum Representation

-with $z$ an arbitrary complex scalar constant.
+with $z$ a scalar constant.
 The possibility of defining two distinct pairs of auxiliary variables is due to the fact that the only condition imposed on $a^2$ and $b^2$ is that their quotient is equal to $\kappa^2$.
-This multiplicity in the definitions of the auxiliary variables will prove to be helpful in operationally handling the oscillation modes with positive and negative frequencies symmetrically.
+This multiplicity in the definitions of the auxiliary variables results helpful in operationally handling the oscillation modes with positive and negative frequencies in a symmetric manner.
 The factor $\epsilon$ has been introduced in the definitions for the sake of generality.

-In this way, if we suppose that there exists a function ${\mathcal{J}}$ satisfying equations
+Consequently, based on the structures of Eqs. (\ref{EqReal1}) and (\ref{EqReal2}), which resemble the evolution equations of the canonical variables of a harmonic oscillator, we conclude that a function ${\mathcal{J}}$, such that